 Owning his own business has allowed him more flexible work hours and free time than if he had been working for someone.
 He has had the pleasure of traveling extensively.
+He has visited over 100 countries and stepped foot onto all seven continents.
 Several years ago, Dick and his wife took a private tour with another couple to explore the 7 wonders of the world.
 The tour lasted 30 days and covered over 30,000 miles and took them to Cairo for the pyramids, Kenya for the great game migration, India for the Taj Mahal, China to see the Great Wall and the Beijing Olympics, Machu Picchu, Peru; Galapagos Islands, Ecuador and the Grand Canyon.
-He has traveled to 99 countries and plans to visit a few more to complete his bucket list of 100.

 Noteworthy projects to name a few, include ascertaining the need for and designing of a contaminated soil/remediation fume incineration system for EnviroPro in Chatsworth, medical equipment assembly area ventilation system for Hudson R. C. I. in Ensenada (Mexico), 45-ton cooling system for pharmaceutical clean rooms at Hycor Biomedical in Garden Grove, an air conditioning system for a heart monitor manufacturing area at Medical Data and Electronics in Sun Valley, clean rooms for Amgen Pharmaceuticals in Thousand Oaks, and SpaceX in Hawthorne, paint spray booths ventilation for the Boeing facility in Long Beach, process piping for Rocketdyne in Chatsworth, a sawdust collection system for Terry Lumber in Simi Valley, exhaust systems for Rosen Motors' machine shop in Encino, environmental quality control for an engine test room at Capstone Turbine in Reseda, and trouble-shooting the existing scoreboard cooling of the left field scoreboard at Dodger Stadium and the heating, plumbing and fuel distribution for 505 housing units on Adak Island, Alaska for the U.S. Navy.